 What to Do if Your Dog is in Pain

-If you are concerned that your dog is in pain, and you have noticed some of the symptoms above, the best thing you can do is take your dog to the vet.
+If you are concerned that your dog is in pain, and you have noticed some of these dog pain symptoms above, the best thing you can do is take your dog to the vet.
 If the situation looks serious, take your dog to an emergency vet clinic.
 A veterinarian will always know best when it comes to determining what is wrong with your dog, and what treatment is appropriate.

 Do not take it upon yourself to make a diagnosis, and do not give your dog any medicine that has not been prescribed by your vet.
 Until you get to the vet’s office, the best thing you can do for your dog is to make his surroundings comfortable.
 Give him pillows and blankets, and make sure he has water nearby.
 Watch his behavior closely.
 The more information you can give your vet, the more quickly they will be able to diagnose and treat him.